Madhuri-bangar/NimapProductCategoryCRUD/README.md

 Nimap Infotech - Category & Product Management API This is a Spring Boot project demonstrating a RESTful API for managing categories and products with MySQL database integration.
 It supports CRUD operations for both categories and products and features server-side pagination for efficient data handling.
 The application also implements a one-to-many relationship between categories and products.

-Features
+**Features:**
-CRUD Operations for Categories and Products One-to-Many Relationship between Categories and Products Server-Side Pagination for efficient data handling REST APIs for managing Categories and Products Annotation-based Configuration (No XML)
+1.CRUD Operations for Categories and Products 2.One-to-Many Relationship between Categories and Products 3.Server-Side Pagination for efficient data handling 4.REST APIs for managing Categories and Products 5.Annotation-based Configuration (No XML)
-JPA & Hibernate for database interaction
+6.JPA & Hibernate for database interaction

-Prerequisites
+**Prerequisites:**
 Before running the project, ensure you have the following installed:
 Java 17 or higher
-MySQL 5 or above (If MySQL 5 is unavailable, modify the dependency in pom.xml accordingly) Postman or any API testing tool
+MySQL 5 or above (If MySQL 5 is unavailable, modify the dependency in pom.xml accordingly) Postman or any API testing tool.

-How to Run the Project
+**How to Run the Project**
 1. Clone the Repository
 git clone https://github.com/Madhuri-bangar/NimapProductCategoryCRUD.git
 cd nimap-infotech-java-machine-test